MaxRobertsDear/CV/README.md

 #### Software Engineering Developer

 I am a technology enthusiast seeking new challenges and craving innovation.
-Though I am most fluent in JavaScript and Ruby, my main asset is my pragmatic problem solving aptitude.
+Though I am most proficient in JavaScript and Ruby, my main asset is my pragmatic problem solving aptitude.
 There will always be new languages, technologies and frameworks.
 However, these can be learned, provided that you have an understanding of the processes and patterns.
 I enjoy designing solutions to problems and my years of experience as an engineering consultant have taught me the importance of keeping the business problem that you are trying to solve in perspective.

 #### What I'm looking for in a team